TortugaLabs/netrelay/netrelay.1.md

 ## BUGS

-**netrelay** only acts as a dumb hub.
+- **netrelay** only acts as a dumb hub.
 It does not try to look into the frames *MAC destination* or *MAC source* address to implement bridging/switching.
 Similarly, network loops are not considered.
+- In server mode, packets are read synchronously, this means that a client can completely stall the client. i.e. for example, if the clients sends an incomplete packet, the server will block until the client either disconnects or completes sending the packet.

 ## TODO

 - UDP connections, should be possible to do listen::target listen and target must be different, IP address would default to 127.0.0.1